fenago/spark-scala-examples/lab-guides/Lab_5.md

-In this article let's see some examples with both of these methods using Scala and PySpark languages.
+In this lab let's see some examples with both of these methods using Scala and PySpark languages.

 -   [Read all text files from a directory into a single